cawilsonvitro/inst_code/readme.md

 add to setup.py:
     adjust venv pyvevn.cfg to target exe

-need to get execution working with virt

 get setup working with windows 11 computers

-add sample id to input field on 4 pp

 need to get sql server better